SuleimanFarah/sunpy/Feature-Wishlist.md

 * net module to grab eve data (all the different levels)
 * add masks to maps (could be done by using numpy.ma module see [this](http://docs.scipy.org/doc/numpy/reference/maskedarray.generic.html#rationale))
 * solar and earth ephemeris information (sun as seen by Earth and in general for observatories such as STEREO).
 This is needed if the information is not included in header files but is useful in general.
+* add facility to make a histogram equalized color table which could be generated automatically based on data in a map.
+Example code for this can be found [here](http://stackoverflow.com/questions/5858902/histogram-equalization-of-matplotlib-color-tables)

 ## GUI
 * MapCube animations